Khayelitsha: Beaches and recreation

 Khayelitsha has one beach, Monwabisi, located on the coast of False Bay.
 It is known to be one of the most dangerous beaches in the area.
 It was recorded that one day, five people drowned at the beach.
 This is due to a wall that was built to create a calm cove.
 Instead it has made many dangerous currents.
 In the past 15 years over 50 people have drowned at the beach.
 On warm public holidays, Christmas Eve and New Year's Day the beach becomes highly occupied.

 Khayelistha also has a swimming pool that was built for the community as whole.
 It is near the Khayelitsha court.

 Social movements

 Abahlali baseMjondolo, Mandela Park Backyarders the Treatment Action Campaign, the Social Justice Coalition, and the Western Cape Anti-Eviction Campaign all have a strong presence in Khayelitsha.

 Seskhona Peoples' Rights Movement which was formed to continue with the struggle for sanitation in the most disadvantaged areas in Cape Town.

 African National Congress Youth League, led by Sibusiso Zonke and Buyel' embo village, in Mandela Park, is an entertainment place where events are held.
 The Isivivana Centre, a community centre and activist hub, is home to community-led organisations such as Equal Education, the Equal Education Law Centre, TEKANO, the Social Justice Coalition, Medecins Sans Frontieres, Workers' World Media Productions and the Treatment Action Campaign.
 The centre also hosts a library and the only community cinema of its kind, the Bertha Movie House which runs regular screening programmes – all free for the township communities.

+Another social movement that exists in the Cape Flats, but in particular Khayelitsha, is a socialist movement called Ses'khona Peoples Rights Movement founded by Andile Lili that was established in 2013 to fight for the rights of the people in the marginalized areas.
+This included the interests of people in the informal settlements of Cape Town including the backyard dwellers.